Processing II: Acoustics

 cog_df = pd.DataFrame({'time': time_cog, 'CoG': cog_values, 'TrialID': trialid})

-# Replace zeros with NaN
+# Replace zeros with NaN (if any silent frames ended up as 0)

 cog_df['CoG'] = cog_df['CoG'].replace(0, np.nan)

-# Smooth the data
+# Smooth the CoG trace

 try: